Card games in Italy

 Each suit has king (re), queen (donna / dama / regina), jack (fante), 7, 6, 5, 4, 3, 2, ace (asso).

 These cards are used in the North-West of Italy (Piemonte, Liguria, Tuscany and Milano) for the same games that are played elsewhere with the Italian suited packs, such as Scopa, Briscola and Tressette.
 Cirulla, a complex variation of Scopa, is played in Genoa using a 40-card pack of the local French suited pattern (carte genovese).
+The same Genoese pack is used in Sardinia for Mariglia.

 21 trumps, double ended, named and numbered 1-21 in arabic numerals, the fool (matto) numbered 0 and the four suits consisting of king (re), queen (donna), cavalier (cavallo), jack (fante) and pip cards from 1 to 10.